Deep Span Representations for Named Entity Recognition: Implementation Details

 We find it beneficial to additionally include a BiLSTM~\citep{hochreiter1997long} before passing the span representations to the entity classifier.
 The BiLSTM has one layer and 400 hidden states, with dropout rate of 0.5.
 In the entity classifier, the FFN has one layer and 300 hidden states, with dropout rate of 0.4, and the activation is ReLU~\citep{krizhevsky2012imagenet}.
 In addition, boundary smoothing~\citep{zhu-li-2022-boundary} with $\varepsilon = 0.1$ is applied to loss computation.

 We train the models by the AdamW optimizer~\citep{loshchilov2018decoupled} for 50 epochs with the batch size of 48.
 Gradients are clipped at $\ell_2$-norm of 5~\citep{pascanu2013difficulty}.
 The learning rates are 2e-5 and 2e-3 for pretrained weights and randomly initialized weights, respectively; a scheduler of linear warmup is applied in the first 20\% steps followed by linear decay.

-Table~\ref{tab:hyperparameters} presents the hyperparameters used in our main experiments.
-The PLM is RoBERTa-base and MacBERT-base for English and Chinese datasets, respectively.
-The maximum span size is specifically determined for each dataset such that it covers most entities in the training and development splits.

-The remaining hyperparameters are in general consistent across datasets, with a few exceptions.
-For example, we reduce the training epochs from 50 to 30 for two relatively large datasets (GENIA and OntoNotes 5); and we find that 4e-5 (instead of the default 2e-5) is the optimal learning rate on pretrained weights for GENIA.
+For some datasets, a few hyperparameters are further tuned and thus slightly different from the above ones.

+The experiments are run on NVIDIA RTX A6000 GPUs.
+More details on the hyperparameters and computational costs are reported in Table~\ref{tab:hyperparameters}.

 \paragraph{Evaluation.} An entity is considered correctly recognized if its predicted type and boundaries exactly match the ground truth.

 The model checkpoint with the best $F_1$ score throughout the training process on the development split is used for evaluation.
 The evaluation metrics are micro precision rate, recall rate and $F_1$ score on the testing split.
 Unless otherwise noted, we run each experiment for five times and report the average metrics with corresponding standard deviations.